Bao-tong/Data/README.md

 * **Role-level source records — Tables A6–A10**
   Report the individual job observations underlying the aggregated results.
 The tables identify the company, city, employer, job title, employment type, salary range, benefits, shift arrangement, work content, original source, and verification status of each observation.

-These data are used to estimate the annual employer cost of human parcel-sorting workers.

 ## Appendix B: Worker Efficiency and Sorting-Quality Parameters

 Appendix B contains the productivity and sorting-quality parameters used to estimate human processing capacity and compare human and robotic sorting performance.